SuperOfficeDocs/superoffice-docs/user-guide/en/project/project-guide/create.md

 A project guide must be linked to a project type, which in turn consists of several statuses.
 [How to create a status][2].

-A project guide for a project of the Conference type might, for example, comprise the "Planned", "In progress" and "Closing" statuses.
+For example, a project guide for a project of the Conference type could have statuses "Planned", "In progress", and "Closing".

 Go to the next procedure to link the statuses to a project type.